Halloween in Birmingham

 Boasting six fun-filled arenas of blood smothered hedonism, Supersonic Vague takes to The Asylum this October 31st.
 A blood curdling affair where twisted hits and heaving house is set to reign supreme, expect party rooms the likes of The Penitentiary, The Dungeon, The Morgue and more.
 With drinks deals coming in from as little as £2 at one of the biggest clubs in the city, this looks set to be a bone tickling affair.

-Read More 1-29 Nov - a new Central and Eastern European film and new media festival in Birmingham.
+16-31 October - Unique Central and Eastern European film and new media festival

-1-29 Nov - a new Central and Eastern European film and new media festival in Birmingham.
+16-31 October - Unique Central and Eastern European film and new media festival

 Plan the perfect shopping trip with full store, centre and brand directories.Read More

 From the world-famous, 21st Century Bullring to the Victorian elegance of the Great Western Arcade.Read More